 - Creativity question

+If you want to get a sense of what candidate-led case interviews are like, watch the video below.
 As we mentioned, case interviews at EY-Parthenon are typically candidate-led and therefore use the same format as BCG and Bain.

 At EY-Parthenon, there are two main categories of behavioural interview questions:

 - Fit questions.
 These are generic questions such as “Why consulting?” or “Why EY?”.